rajhseg/Angular16_ASPNETCore_JWTAuthentication/README.md

     -> Login Screen with credentials

-        -> token generate return the encoded mapped token which is mapped against the actual JWT token (actual token is saved in DB)
+        -> token generate return the encoded mapped token which is mapping against the actual JWT token (actual token is saved in DB)

             -> Angular http interceptor sends token in header

-                -> middleware or onmessagerecevied bind the actual token from db based on encoded token
+                -> middleware or onmessagerecevied bind the actual token from db based on encoded mapping token

                     -> (Based on JWTConfig in program.cs) Authorize attribute validate the claims**